-- a.
-Indications should always open a tag popup BDF and/or perform navigation to an alarms display page, in a similar fashion to other SCADA device indications like pumps as an example. - b.
-SCADA tags should have an defined syntax, and descriptions. - c.
+- i.
+Indications should always open a tag popup BDF and/or perform navigation to an alarms display page in a similar fashion to other SCADA device indications like pumps, as an example. - ii.
+SCADA tags should have a defined syntax and descriptions. - iii.
 The links to the fire/evacuation system pages should be located on the individual plant main menu page.